NITYANANDA/tsf/README.txt

 example applications and tutorials demonstrate functionality and advanced features of Talend Service Factory CE.
 The examples demonstrate how to use different functionality including:
 * Advanced JAX-RS
 * multi-platform deployment to JVM / Servlet / JEE Containers / OSGi
 * asynchronous messaging
+* Various WS-Security options

 Export Notice